-GS raised $445,537 dollars, compared to $322,526 last year.
-Similarly, Barnard raised $1,109,186 dollars, beating its previous record by a quarter million dollars and meeting the million dollar goal it had set for Giving Day.
+General Studies raised $445,537, compared to $322,526 last year.
+Similarly, Barnard raised $1,109,186, beating its previous record by a quarter-million dollars and meeting the million-dollar goal it had set for Giving Day.

 “Our efforts to expand alumnae and parent engagement has aided in our ability to foster a number of initiatives that allow our students to fully focus on their academics and professional goals,” Barnard’s Vice President of Development and Alumnae Relations Lisa Yeh wrote in an email to Spectator.

 SEAS’s total stayed relatively stable this year, having raised $1,703,774 compared to $1,665,339 last year.